instant-dev/instant/README.md

 managed over 1 billion records in a 4TB AWS Aurora Postgres instance.

 You'll notice instant.dev is small.
 It's written in CommonJS.
 It doesn't use TypeScript.
+The majority of database input comes from user land at runtime; in that vein we've packaged built-in runtime type coercion and safety, and parameterized queries provide injection protection.
 Our development principles are straightforward: instant.dev should work with any JavaScript stack and help you ship product faster.

 Use instant.dev to: